 To take proper care of your non-stick pots and pans it is important to follow the directions given by the manufacturer.
-One of the most important rules to remember is that you should refrain from using any metal utensils on non-stick coating.
-The non-stick interior finish is not designed to withstand metal knives cutting food in the pan, or sharp-edged metal spoons and spatulas.
-Using metal tools for stirring or to remove the food from the pan can easily damage the non-stick finish.
+One of the most important rules to remember is that you should refrain from using any metal utensils on a non-stick coating.
+The non-stick interior finish is not designed to withstand cutting food in the pan, or the use of sharp-edged metal spoons and spatulas.
+Using metal tools for stirring or for removing the food from the pan can easily damage the non-stick finish.
 Once the coating gets scratched or pitted, it’s best to replace damaged pieces of cookware.

-When cooking in your non-stick cookware, you need to use scratch-friendly cooking utensils such as wood, bamboo, silicone, or nylon.
+When cooking in your non-stick cookware, you need to use non-scratching cooking utensils that are made of wood, bamboo, silicone, or nylon.
 Kitchen utensils made from these materials will help you to preserve the non-stick surface and prolong the life of your scratch-sensitive cookware.

 What to Look when Buying Utensils for Your Non-stick Cookware

-No-scratch feature: To avoid damage of scratch-sensitive interior coating, select utensils that are made of scratch-friendly materials for non-stick pots and pans.
-Also look for ergonomic design and smooth finish.
+- No-scratch feature: To avoid damage to the scratch-sensitive interior coating, select utensils that are made of scratch-friendly materials for non-stick pots and pans.
+Also, look for an ergonomic design and a smooth finish.

-Maintenance: Your cooking utensils should be easy to handle and clean.
-Dishwasher safe or bacteria-resistant materials are a more convenient option than those that requires special care to remain clean and nice-looking.
+- Low maintenance: Your cooking utensils should be easy to handle and clean.
+Dishwasher-safe or bacteria-resistant materials are a more convenient option than those that require special care to remain clean and nice-looking.

-Ensure the silicone tools you select are made from FDA-approved food grade silicone.
-Be careful with cheap imported silicone utensils, as they may contain potentially toxic fillers.
+Ensure the silicone tools you select are made from FDA-approved food-grade silicone.
+Be careful with cheap and imported silicone utensils, as they may contain potentially toxic fillers.